#1060: June 25-28, 2025

 And I think they nailed that. | ||

-Where Johnny's likable and thing isn't a depressed mob. | ||
+They thread that needle really well, where Johnny's sympathetic and Thing isn't a depressed mope. | ||

-I feel like the exact energy they need is the same as like 48 Hours. | ||
+I feel like the exact energy they need is the same as like 48 hours. | ||

-Like Nick Nolte and Eddie Murphy have that correct thing storm. | ||
+Like Nick Nolte and Eddie Murphy have that correct thing, Storm. | ||

 Yeah. | ||

-And I always find Mr. Fantastic fucking annoying. | ||
+And then Sue's great, and I always find Mr. Fantastic fucking annoying. | ||

 Yeah, it's a dumb character. | ||